cssfn/cssfn/README.md

 ## Features

-* includes all Vanilla & ES6 JavaScript features
+* includes all Vanilla & ES6 JavaScript features.
-* Lazy execution (your function will be executed on demand
+* Lazy execution (your function will be executed on demand).
 * Cached - your function only be executed once (or never if not needed)
 * IntelliSense supported - Our cssfn is written in TypeScript (superset of JavaScript)
 * CSS Variable Management - Never write variable name in plain string.